willthedeveloper/blog/src/posts/dvd-screensaver.md

 #### JSDocs

 I wanted to keep things organized, and ended up documenting everything using JSDocs syntax.
 It's overkill for a fun project like this, but it was a good chance to learn how to write better documentation.
+[Here are generated docs](https://dvd-screensaver.surge.sh/docs/Logo.html).

 _____